LPD-EPFL/byzfl/docs/attacks/index.rst

 Attacks
 ========

+Welcome to the Byzantine Attacks module of the library, which provides implementations of various attack strategies targeting machine learning vectors, typically gradients.
+This module consists of two key components:

+- Attack Implementation: Details the execution of specific attacks on vectors (or gradients) originating from honest participants.
-This is the Byzantine Attacks Module of the library, which implements various attack strategies against machine learning vectors.
-In this module, you will find two components: the Attack Implementation module, which details how to execute specific attacks on a vector, and the Attack Optimizer module, which features an algorithm designed to identify the best parameters for an attack based on the given settings.
+- Attack Optimizer: Features an algorithm designed to identify the optimal parameters for an attack based on the given settings.

+Explore these components to better understand and experiment with Byzantine attack strategies.

 .. toctree::
    :caption: Attacks